isso-comments/isso/docs/docs/contributing/index.rst

 It does not tell the reviewer which part is affected, why it is necessary or why this particular way of doing things was chosen.
+The `commento docs`_ have a more extensive explanation of good commits.

 .. _commento docs: https://docs.commento.io/contributing/development-guidelines.html